JstnMcBrd/discord-cleverbot/README.md

 ### Setting up the code

 3. Run `git pull https://github.com/JstnMcBrd/discord-cleverbot.git` to clone the repo
-4. Create a new file called `.env` and add your access token, using `.env-example` as an example
+4. Create a new file called `.env` and add your access token, using `.env.example` as an example

 ### Running the code